seanrobmerriam/onepage/readme.md

 # Real-Time Number Display Application

-This is a simple web application that allows an administrator to set a number and displays it in real-time to users.
-It consists of a Node.js backend with Express and Socket.IO for real-time updates.
+This is an example web application that allows an administrator to set a number and display it in real-time to users.
+Node.js backend with Express and Socket.IO for real-time updates.

 ## Project Structure